Ritesh-Kumar-Rai/ProductHunt_React/README.md

 - In Explore page the Search Bar doesn't have clear/remove btn or option, will see later; & un-expectedly the explore component was re-rendering for more than 7 times which is a bottleneck of performance.. will see in future too.

+- In Product.jsx page in reviews section nested-reviews are remained to work on it and display all of them.
+Will see that also in future.

 ## LICENSE

 [MIT License](LICENSE)